usil/nodeboot-oauth2-starter/readme.md

 const securedExpress = oauthBoot.expressSecured;
 ```

 Then you will need to call the `init()` function this will create, if not present or compatible, all of the required data base tables.
 This will also create a `credentials.txt` file with the user admin credentials and the client admin credentials.
-Then will add the protective middleware for your application and finally add a list of endpoints to create `users`, `clients`, `applications`, `application resources`, `part options`, `roles` and other endpoints to generate tokens and validate them.
+Then will add the protective middleware for your application and finally add a list of endpoints to create `users`, `clients`, `applications`, `application resources`, `part permissions`, `roles` and other endpoints to generate tokens and validate them.

 ```javascript
 await oauthBoot.init();